Toastpt/NFL-Sports-Alert-System/README.md

 # NFL Sports Alerts System

 ## **Project Overview**
-This project is an alert system that sends real-time NBA game day score notifications to subscribed users via SMS/Email.
-It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge** and **NBA APIs** to provide sports fans with up-to-date game information.
+This project is an alert system that sends real-time NFL game day score notifications to subscribed users via SMS/Email.
+It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge** and **NFL APIs** to provide sports fans with up-to-date game information.
 The project demonstrates cloud computing principles and efficient notification mechanisms.

 ---

 ## **Features**
-- Fetches live NBA game scores using an external API.
+- Fetches live NFL game scores, game status and stadium played using an external API.
 - Sends formatted score updates to subscribers via SMS/Email using Amazon SNS.
 - Scheduled automation for regular updates using Amazon EventBridge.
-- Designed with security in mind, following the principle of least privilege for IAM roles.
+-Security is a priority for all cloud based projects with least privileges assigned

 ## **Prerequisites**
 - Free account with subscription and API Key at [sportsdata.io](https://sportsdata.io/)
-- Personal AWS account with basic understanding of AWS and Python

 ---

 ## **Technical Architecture**